rimazzz/DemoPlaze/README.md

 - For GitHub Actions: Ensure the `github/workflows` folder has a valid YAML configuration.

 #### ✅ Setup Complete!
-Now you can run automated tests on LiteCart to validate UI, API, and performance, ensuring a smooth and reliable shopping experience! 🛒🚀✅
+Now you can run automated tests on Demoplaze to validate UI, API, and performance, ensuring a smooth and reliable shopping experience! 🛒🚀✅

 ### 🚨 **Reports for LiteCart Automated Testing Suite**:
-The LiteCart Automated Testing Suite generates various reports to track test execution, identify failures, and analyze system performance.
+The Demoplaze Automated Testing Suite generates various reports to track test execution, identify failures, and analyze system performance.
 These reports help maintain the stability, reliability, and efficiency of the platform.

 ## 🌟 **Visual Features**